Where To Recycle Bras For Charity In The UK

-Don’t bin your bras!
-Did you know that there are specific bra recycling schemes, that help benefit charity too?
-Read on for all the information you need to know.
+Don’t bin your old undies!
+Did you know that there are specific bra recycling schemes that help benefit charity too?
+Here are all the places in the UK that you can donate your old bras to.

 Did you know you’re supposed to be measured for a bra every 6 months to ensure you’re wearing the correct size?